 The biggest barrier to reading for most people is finding the time.
 I am going to be very mindful with my words here to acknowledge that it is a valid reason for a lot of people and not an excuse.

 ‘Read’ an audiobook– This is pretty self explanatory.
 This is time saving in the sense that you can do it while doing other things like walking,cooking,cleaning etc .This is classic habit stacking.
-I have a series on my YouTube channel on the book ‘Atomic Habits’ by James Clear where I go into this concept a bit more.Click on link to watch Atomic Habits Series
+I have a series on my YouTube channel and Instagram TV on the book ‘Atomic Habits’ by James Clear where I go into this concept a bit more.Click on link to watch Atomic Habits Series

-My bibliophile self would always prefer that you read the book but I am willing to concede that time is such a scarce and valuable resource that we need to adapt and flex as we see fit.
+My book loving self would always prefer that you read the book but I am willing to concede that time is such a scarce and valuable resource that we need to adapt and flex as we see fit.
 I hope you found these tips useful.
 If you did please do share with others who might also find useful.

 Here’s wishing you a lovely Tuesday and week ahead!

 Thanks Oyindamola – you sure keep it real.
 This has helped me take out the guilt in not being able to commit to and finish “big” books.
 I will now consciously commit to starting and finishing small with the time I have.
 Thanks for sharing.

 Glad it was helpful. we also need to make do what we have